-Unlike Chinese, Nüshu writers valued characters written with very fine, almost threadlike, lines as a mark of fine penmanship.
-The writing was sometimes modified to fit an embroidery pattern, or fit the individual panels of a fan: concealment was part of its very identity.
+Unlike Chinese, Nüshu writers valued characters written with very fine, almost threadlike, lines as a mark of fine handwriting.
+The writing was sometimes modified to fit an embroidery pattern, or the individual panels of a fan: concealment was part of its very identity.

-Tan Dun, who scored the movie Crouching Tiger, Hidden Dragon, went back to a remote village in his native province of Hunan, recorded over 200 hours of audio and video, and created a multi-media work for orchestra, recorded voices and projected images.
+Tan Dun, who scored the movie Crouching Tiger, Hidden Dragon, spent several years in a remote village in his native province of Hunan, recorded over 200 hours of audio and video and created a work for orchestra, recorded voices and projected images.

-The featured solo instrument was the harp; the instrumentation was predominantly strings, flute, oboe, and percussion, with additional handmade sound effects: water trickling into a bowl, the string players’ bows rapping on their instruments to imitate the snapping of fans.
+The featured solo instrument is the harp; the instrumentation is predominantly strings, flute, oboe and percussion, with additional handmade sound effects: water trickling into a bowl, the string players’ bows rapping on their instruments to imitate the snapping of fans.

-The music was by turns dramatic, plaintive, reflective, melancholy and grief-stricken, but it was the video images of the (mostly elderly) women singing in Nüshu and the circumstances of their singing that demonstrate its social context, meaning and poignancy.
+The music is by turns dramatic, plaintive, reflective, melancholy and grief-stricken, but it is the video images of the (mostly elderly) women singing in Nüshu and the circumstances of their singing that demonstrate its social context, meaning and poignancy.

-“Dressing for the Wedding,” for example, sounded like a joyful title until it became clear that the wedding would have been arranged, the daughter no more than fifteen years old, and the wedding itself might be the last time the mother and daughter might ever see each other.
+“Dressing for the Wedding,” for example, sounds like a joyful title until it becomes clear that the wedding would have been arranged, the daughter no more than fifteen years old and the wedding itself possibly the last time the mother and daughter ever see each other.

-This was followed by the cheerfulness-in-daily-life humor of “Nu Shu Village,” but the real meaning of Nüshu was already clear: it was developed to express emotions that were inconvenient or even unacceptable to the orderly regulation of human life, and as such these songs represented an entire panorama of concealed emotion.
-Mothers losing daughters, daughters losing mothers, sisters losing each other — a social web so torn, so desperate it needed a secret language to bear such emotional weight.
+Nüshu was developed to express emotions that were inconvenient or even unacceptable to the orderly regulation of human life, and as such, these songs represent an entire panorama of concealed emotion.
+Mothers losing daughters, daughters losing mothers, sisters losing each other – a social web so torn, so desperate, it needed a secret language to bear such emotional weight.

-The apparently tranquil, even transcendent “Soul Bridge,” which showed a young woman walking thoughtfully across an ornate bridge, had a sadder undercurrent: this was a bridge where she walked to remember her mother, who might be dead or simply not seen for decades.
+The apparently tranquil, even transcendent “Soul Bridge,” which shows a young woman walking thoughtfully across an ornate bridge, has a sadder undercurrent: this is a bridge where she walks to remember her mother, who might be dead or simply not seen for decades.

-The final movement, celebrating the working community of women, provided a cheerful ending, but this in turn implied how much that community was needed when those women were routinely separated, sundered, left devastated and facing despair.
+The final movement, celebrating the working community of women, provides a cheerful ending, but this, in turn, implies how much that community was needed when those women were routinely separated, sundered, left devastated and facing despair.